gbaeke/catalyst/README.md

 To run the demo, you need to install the diagrid CLI, authenticate and ensure the correct project is selected.
 Please see the following blog post for details: TO INSERT BLOG POST URL

 Next, run diagrid dev scaffold.
 That creates a dev-idpdemo.yaml file in the current directory.
-It looks like this:
+You need to edit the file to set the correct values for the environment variables:

 ```yaml
 project: idpdemo